 18. How Do You Interact with Customers?

 The voice you use to interact with customers via social media and content marketing is an extension of your brand voice.
 Are you humorous, or straight-to-the-point?
 Do you respond to questions with experience, or links to peer-reviewed studies?
-Your brand guidelines should include instruction for social media and customer interactions, in order to deliver a consistent brand experience.
+Your brand guidelines should include instructions for social media and customer interactions, in order to deliver a consistent brand experience.

 19. How Can You Streamline Visuals?

 Once you've developed a visual branding style guide, assess it to see if it can be streamlined or improved.
 Your visual identity must be able to scale up and down across digital and non-digital mediums.
 Test the digital and print performance of your: